How to Get From Jakarta to Yogyakarta

-3 ways to get from Jakarta to Yogyakarta
+What are the 3 ways to travel from Jakarta to Yogyakarta?

 Jakarta to Yogyakarta by Train

 Both day and night trains are available on this route.
-We recommend taking a day train so that you can enjoy a scenic journey through the countryside.
-If you prefer the night train, we suggest the 22:30 or 23:00 trip so that you’ll arrive at a convenient time in Yogyakarta.
+We recommend taking a day train so that you can enjoy the scenic journey through the countryside.

 Departure and arrival station

-Both economy and executive class trains are available at Pasar Senen Station.
-When coming from Gambir Station, you can book only an executive class seat.
+Both the economy and executive class trains are available at Pasar Senen Station.
+When coming from Gambir Station, you can only book an executive class seat.

-In Yogyakarta city centre, trains arrive at either Tugu Station or Lempuyangan Station, which are 2 km apart.
-See below for a detailed schedule of trains operating from Jakarta to Yogyakarta.
+In Yogyakarta city centre, trains arrive at either Tugu Station (Yogyakarta Station) or Lempuyangan Station, which are 2 km apart.
+Some trains from Pasar Senen make a stop at both Tugu and Lempuyangan.
+Trains from Gambir stop only at Tugu Station.

 Train schedule from Pasar Senen Station